bongiornoc/Time-Irreversibility-Estimator/README.md

-# Irreversibility Estimator
+# Time Irreversibility Estimator

-The `IrreversibilityEstimator` is a Python package designed to estimate irreversibility in time series using gradient boosting classification.
-This package leverages the power of `xgboost` to classify forward and backward trajectories, providing a measure of irreversibility.
+The `TimeIrreversibilityEstimator` is a Python package designed to estimate time irreversibility in time series using gradient boosting classification.
+This package leverages the power of `xgboost` to classify forward and backward trajectories, providing a measure of time irreversibility.

-Certamente, basandomi sul paper e sul modello descritto, ecco alcune caratteristiche chiave che potrebbero essere incluse nella sezione "Key Features":

 ## Key Features

-- **Quantification of Irreversibility:** Measures the irreversibility in high-dimensional time series using a model-free, non-linear approach.
+- **Quantification of Irreversibility:** Measures the time irreversibility in high-dimensional time series using a model-free, non-linear approach.
 - **Interaction Constraints:** Allows the specification of interaction constraints to explore the contribution of different feature interactions to irreversibility.
 - **Cross-Validation:** Implements k-fold and group k-fold cross-validation for a robust and reliable estimation.
 - **Trajectory Encoding:** Supports any encoding strategy for time series data allowing for ad-hoc hypothesis testing.